Rüdiger of Bergheim: Bishop of Passau

 It is not known whether Rüdiger was able to reduce the debt assumed by his predecessor.
-Soon he fell into conflict with the Kurie, as he stood in the political disputes on the side of the Staufer.
-From 1234 to 1235 he supported Emperor Frederick II in the struggle against his son Henry and from 1236 to 1239 against Duke Frederick II "the warring" of Austria.
-That is why he was excommunicated in 1240 by the papal legate Albert Behaim, who was a declared opponent of Frederick II.
-In the following, the diocese had to accept the loss of Vilshofen as well as the Ortenburg fiefs.
-The Bavarian Duke Otto II "the illustrious" took the opportunity and undertook a foray into the Passau region.
+Soon he fell into conflict with the Kurie, as he stood in the political disputes on the side of the Hohenstaufen.
+From 1234 to 1235, summoned by the emperor, he supported Frederick II in the struggle against his son Henry; and, from 1236 to 1239, he took part, with Otto of Bavaria, against Duke Frederick II "the warring" of Austria.
+Otto and Rudiger besieged the city of Linz, but failed.
+Duke Frederick captured Rudiger of Passau and Konrad of Freising, and held them in captivity for some time.
+During his captivity, the Archdeacon Albert usurped the powers and functions of the bishop.
+In 1237, Bishop Rudiger and the Canons of the cathedral unanimously deprived Albert of Beham, Dean of the cathedral, of his faculties and expelled him from Passau.
+Albert fled to Rome, but returned in 1238, with a papal decree against all the archbishops and bishops of Germany who were supporting Frederick II.

+For that reason he was excommunicated in 1240 by the papal legate Albert Beham, who was a declared opponent of Frederick II.
+In consequence, the diocese had to accept the loss of Vilshofen as well as the Ortenburg fiefs.
+Otto II "the Illustrious", Duke of Bavaria, took the opportunity and undertook a foray into the region of Passau.
 After the imperial party collapsed in the southeast of the Reich in 1245, Rüdiger von Bergheim achieved the abolition of excommunication.
 After the extinction of the Babenbergs in 1246, whose efforts had always been rejected by the Diocese of Passau, he endeavored to expand his position as a sovereign.